 Let me give you an example of what I mean.

-A long time ago a lot of us used to drop hundred links into a program that would retrieve PageRank scores for every link.
-From there we would drop those results into a spreadsheet and delete any links without a PageRank score of at least 3.
+A long time ago, many of us used to drop hundreds of links into a program that would retrieve PageRank scores for every link.
+From there, we would drop those results into a spreadsheet and delete any links without a PageRank score of at least 3.

 That process in itself would take a minute or two, which is so much faster than doing it manually.